wlonk/arcadia/appendix/passions.rst

 things.
 Love is a many-splendoured thing, and love denied or undermined is a hydra.
 Choler, melancholy, or even a calm icy anger might come out.

+Choose a starting spell:

+-  :ref:`spell--invisibility`
+-  :ref:`spell--change-shape`

+You may choose from the following marks each time a spell burns your
+soul:

+1. When you try to explain something important, all that comes out are ancient and irrelevant stories.
+2. Your tears leave black and inky stains.
+3. You develop a stigmata-like wound that will not heal.
+4. You feel like space stretches and shrinks unpredictably, and you often feel like you are falling.
+5. You become a fetch.

 Money
 -----